Semiconductor Devices and Circuits

 Grading options: A-F (default), audit

-Introduction to semiconductor devices.
-Characteristics and biasing of diodes and transistors.
-Design and analysis of circuits using diodes, bipolar transistors, and field effect transistors.
-Application of transistors as amplifiers and switches.
-A 3-hour per week laboratory includes the application of computer tools in circuit design, evaluation, and analysis.
-Prerequisite: EET 113, MTH 112.
+Examines the characteristics of semiconductor devices and biasing of diodes and transistors.
+Covers design and analysis of semiconductor circuits using diodes, bipolar transistors, field effect transistors, SCR’s, MOSFET’s, and IGBT’s.
+Covers use of transistors as switches.
+Includes 3 hour lab that explores the application of semiconductor devices, configurations, and computer tools in circuit design, evaluation, and analysis.
+Prerequisite: EET 113.
+Audit available.

-- Apply concepts of semiconductor devices to design and analyze circuits.
+- Apply concepts of semiconductor devices, diodes and transistors, to design and analyze circuits.

 Outcome Assessment Strategies